gthampak/DepthQuantileFunctions/README.md

 Repository has been restructured for organization and readability post thesis work (summer 2023).

-R package for clustering using Depth Quantil Functions can be found [here](https://github.com/gthampak/DQFClustering).
+(Work in Progress) R package for clustering using Depth Quantile Functions can be found [here](https://github.com/gthampak/DQFClustering).